Beddgelert Forest, near Beddgelert

 Through the ages, climate, geology and human activity have all left their mark here and there is plenty to see on the way along the valley to the waterfall.

 There are wide areas of open grassland and woodland, made up of oak, hazel and alder, which is home to many different birds.

 The humidity near the waterfall and along the river makes ideal conditions for a variety of mosses, liverworts and ferns, and over a hundred species of lichen have been recorded here.

-There are also many features of historic and archaeological interest, including an Iron Age hill fort and the remains of several round houses.
+There are also many features of archaeological interest, including an Iron Age hillfort and the remains of several ancient round huts.

 Coedydd Aber is a National Nature Reserve.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.

 There are over 70 National Nature Reserves in Wales.

 During the year, the landscape changes at Coedydd Aber National Nature Reserve.